I was sharing some fabulous photos of my mother, who passed away in 2013, when a childhood friend asked me if she was supportive of my writing.

 It’s true my mother more than tolerated my creative pursuits.
 She supplied me with pencils, paints, scissors, glue, and giant pads of paper.
 She colored with me.
 She drew pictures with me.
 She read to me.
 She taught me to sew and embroider, and let me cut up my clothes to redesign them.
 She let me paint on my bedroom walls.

 As a girl, I remember laying on my back in the middle of the living room, staring up at the stucco ceiling for hours.
-She might have peeked in to see what I was up to, but she left me alone.
+My mother might have peeked in to see what I was up to, but she left me alone.
 She was probably just happy I was quiet — I’m sure she had no idea I was making up stories about the characters I saw in the swirls of plaster, or imagining the house as upside down and filled with water and I was swimming through it.